Yael-Parra/Yael-Parra/README.md

 #### 💡 Fun Facts About Me
 - I love solving real-world puzzles with data 🧠
 - Tech and innovation totally light me up!  🌐
+- Love learning new languages
 - I’m curious and practical, always keeping my feet on the ground while turning ideas into real, meaningful insights.
 My love for learning about new perspectives keeps me sharp and adaptable! 🌍

 #### 📌 Get in Touch